-Maryland Financial Group was acquired by The Monitor Group, a financial services firm based in Rockville, Maryland, in 2005.
+Maryland Financial Group was acquired by The Monitor Group, a financial services firm also based in Rockville, in 2005.
 The Monitor Group remains the firm’s principal owner.
 Christopher and Amy Cox are the managing members of The Monitor Group.

 - Optimum Market Portfolios Program (OMP): $15,000

 - Manager Access Select Program (MAS): $100,000 (in certain instances, the minimum account size may be lower or higher)

 Services Offered by Maryland Financial Group

 As stated earlier, Maryland Financial Group specializes in financial planning and asset management.
 The firm also offers consulting services and advisory services to retirement plans and their participants.

 The firm's financial planning services may touch on a variety of financial tops, including:

 - Investment planning

 - Retirement planning